×

 The COMPASS: Education Interruption Bursary was developed in response to the unique challenges faced by students in further education during 2020 and 2021.
 This one-off award was created to help springboard the career of craft graduates affected by the pandemic.

-Earlier this year, Craft Scotland awarded 20 one-off bursaries of £500 to Scotland-based makers who graduated in 2020, 2021 or 2022 from a craft-focused undergraduate degree at a Scottish college or university.
+In 2022 Craft Scotland awarded 20 one-off bursaries of £500 to Scotland-based makers who graduated in 2020, 2021 or 2022 from a craft-focused undergraduate degree at a Scottish college or university.

 The award aimed to bridge some of the gaps experienced by students during the pandemic including reduced access to studios, limited hands-on tuition, and cancelled or online degree shows.